+The performance management analysis uses route productivity measures to identify fixed-route service where performance is strong or weak as candidates for addition, reduction, or restructuring for each service type.

-The measures for evaluating routes are rides per platform and passenger miles per platform Two measures are used to reflect the fact that services provide different values to the system.
+The measures for evaluating fixed-route service productivity are rides per platform hour and passenger miles per platform mile.

+Rides per platform hour is a measure of the number of people who board a transit vehicle relative to the total number of hours that a vehicle operates (from leaving the base until it returns).

+Passenger mile per platform mile is a measure of the total miles riders travel on a route relative to the total miles that a vehicle operates (from leaving the base until it returns).

+Two measures are used to reflect the different values that services provide in the transit system.
 Routes with high ridership relative to the amount of investment perform well on the rides-per-platform-hour-measure.
 Routes with full and even loading along the route perform well on the passenger-miles-per-platform-mile measure; an example is a route that fills up at a park-and-ride and is full until reaching its destination.

-Low performance is defined as having productivity that ranks in the bottom 25 percent of routes within a category and time period.
-High performance is defined as having productivity levels in the top 25 percent of routes within a category and time period.
-Routes in the bottom 25 percent on both productivity measures are identified as the first candidates for potential reduction.
+Low performance is defined as route productivity that ranks in the bottom 25 percent of all routes within a service type and time period; high performance is defined as route productivity in the top 25 percent.
+Fixed-route services in the bottom 25 percent on both route productivity measures are identified as the first candidates for potential reduction if service must be reduced.
+However, reduction of these routes is not automatic; other factors are considered as well.
+For more information, see p.
+30.

-Thresholds for the top 25 percent and the bottom 25 percent are identified for the following time periods and destinations for each of two performance measures – rides/platform hour and passenger miles/platform mile.
+Thresholds for the top 25 percent and the bottom 25 percent are identified for peak, off-peak, and night time periods and Urban and Suburban destinations for each of the two performance measures.